Bertie Blackman: Career

-Bertie appeared on the Australian music scene in 2004 with the single "Favourite Jeans," taken from her debut album, Headway (2004), a folk-inspired acoustic album featuring musicians Cameron Deyell, Laurence Pike, and Cameron Undy, and was co-produced by Richard Belkner.
-This album established her as an Australian headliner alongside contemporaries Something for Kate, Ben Lee and Alex Lloyd.
+Blackman appeared on the Australian music scene in 2004 with the single "Favourite Jeans," taken from her debut album, Headway (2004), a folk-inspired acoustic album featuring musicians Cameron Deyell, Laurence Pike, and Cameron Undy, and was co-produced by Richard Belkner.
+This album established her as an Australian headliner alongside contemporaries Something for Kate, Ben Lee, and Alex Lloyd.
 She wrote music for Australian films, including the title track to the 2008 production Hey, Hey, It's Esther Blueburger which saw her collaborate with prodigious Australian producer Paul Mac.